 - THREAD: Strong thread in a matching color.
 I have used a contrast thread for my sample photos but you will find using a matching color will be more forgiving and the stitches will be invisible.

 - LIGHTS: You will need good lighting!
 Sit near a window or a bright lamp.
 You will be amazed at the great results you will get with decent light.

 Thread the Needle

-Start by threading a needle either double or single and knotting the end.
+- THREAD – Start by threading a needle either double or single and knotting the end.
+Just hold the needle up to the light and put the cotton through the eye.
+A sharp pair of scissors to trim the end will be your best friend.
 If your cotton is thin then double it over then knot the ends together.
 Thicker threads such as embroidery floss can be threaded singularly.

 There are 2 main ways how to hand sew a seam.

 How to Hand Sew a Seam with Running Stitch